Pompeii, Capri and the Bay of Naples

 Full Itinerary

-Day 1: Arrive in Sorrento
+Day 1 - Arrival in Sorrento

-Day 2: Walking Tour of Sorrento
+Day 2 - Walking Tour of Sorrento

 Our first day in this centuries-old resort is at a suitably relaxed pace, beginning with a short walking tour.
 The Romans appreciated Sorrento’s many qualities and the area is dotted with the remains of elegant shops selling luxury leather goods and shoes, and cosy restaurants nestling in tall buildings with faded facades in typically Mediterranean shades of ochre, yellow and magenta.